 Interest income, interest expenses and similar items are generally recognized on an accrual basis using the effective interest method.
-Dividends received from other companies, other than those received from Group companies, jointly controlled entities or associates, as the case may be, are recognized as income when the Group's right to receive them arises.
+Dividends received from other companies, are recognized as income when the Group's right to receive them arises.

 2.6.2.
 Commissions, fees and similar items